vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 #### 5. Surface

-> I've used Windows 98 layout as an inspiration, specially the colour scheme - the contrast between royal blue and pastel tones, which relates to user's experience to what a simple app should look like.
+> I've used Windows 98 layout as an inspiration, specially the colour scheme - the contrast between royal blue and pastel tones, which relates to user's experience of simplicity.

 > ##### Colours
 >